Record Player Speaker Setup

 - The speakers then have the power and data to play the given music

 This is what you can consider the “traditional” configuration of a turntable speaker setup.
-Typically, if you’re to enter the home of someone that bought a new age record player, this will not be the way it’s structured.
+Typically, if you’re to enter the home of someone that bought a modern record player, this will not be the way it’s structured.

 The External Phono Preamp